 Learn how to do retargeting.
 It’s not as complicated as it sounds

-Retargeting is a must for any business.
+Retargeting is a must for any online business.
 If you aren’t familiar with the term, retargeting is where you advertise to people who have already visited your website.
 You will have experienced this yourself, even if you aren’t aware of it.
 You might notice a banner ad occasionally for a website you visited (you might even see it advertising the actual product you were thinking of purchasing).
 Adroll is one of the leading companies for retargeting, or you can retarget yourself on Facebook using their custom audience feature (I’ll write a full post on this at a later date).

 Retargeting works because you’ve already ‘won’ over that person when they visited your website.
 They know about you, they’ve heard of your brand, and they are much more likely to pay attention to an ad you place in front of them.